TedHusted/awake/awake.md/awake.md

 Phoebe: Exactly!
 Maybe the synthetics will sort it out for them. — Can you spread out dinner?
 Coeus and Asteria will be home soon.

-Leto reached into the cupboard and tossed out an assortment of large gummies in various colors: yellow, blue, green, orange,  purple, brown.
+Leto reaches into one of the drawers.
+He tosses out an assortment of large gummies in various colors: yellow, blue, green, orange,  purple, brown.

 Phoebe: Could you just give a thought to the color mix?
 You know Asteria does not like the purple ones.